stefanverhoeff/friends-map/README.md

 - Bring user pic to front on hover, in case of overlap
 - Some map controls
 - ~Full screen map~
-- Fix race condition "FB.getLoginStatus() called before calling FB.init()."
+- ~Fix race condition "FB.getLoginStatus() called before calling FB.init()."~ Think I got it with custom event
 - Limit map moving and zooming to not out of screen
 - Show read friend count instead of waiting with timeout
 - Group friends list by continent/country/city.
 Lat/lng based?